Izaak Walton League Chapters

 Chapter Achievement Award

 To acknowledge our most outstanding chapters, the League presents annual chapter achievement awards.
-Thirty-two chapters received the award in 2011 for their 2010 accomplishments.
-These groups showcase the depth of the conservation commitment among Izaak Walton League chapters.
+These award-winnning chapters showcase the depth of the conservation commitment among Izaak Walton League members.

 Izaak Walton League Member